xiaobai/dotfiles/README.md

 ```

 The dotfiles should be symbolically linked to the right places, and should work out of the box if you are using the appropriate software.

+If you are on OS X, please insert the correct homebrew api key into your .zshrc file.

+IRC Clients must be configured manually.
+This is a preference.

 ## Notes
 - Powerline fonts can be found on github (powerline/fonts.git)